roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

  "Well, what you have here, gentlemen," Pound said dramatically, "is the first device guaranteed to generate female arousal, monitor that arousal and work as a gps -- I call this version the Get Pussy Satellite -- and the best thing is that it can be implanted and will not need to be removed or replace for years.

  "There are actually two parts," Pound said.
 "The one that looks like a watch battery goes just inside the vagina, on the top, as close as you can get to the g spot.
 It's a painless procedure.
 The sticky substance on the back is non- toxic and it will hold to her inner lining, no matter how wet she gets or how hard you fuck her.
 The device has tiny vibrating fibers that are invisible to the naked eye and aren't felt by the patient, but they actually act like tentacles that will gradually imbed themselves in the soft lining of her pussy.
 So, by the time the adhesive wears off in a couple of weeks, it will be fully encased inside her."
-Report_Story #2